Abdulrahman Dambazau

-Abdulrahman Bello Dambazau GSS, psc, ndc, fwc(+) (born 14 March 1954) is a retired Nigerian army general and politician who served as Chief of Army Staff from 2008 to 2010 and in President Muhammadu Buhari's Cabinet as Minister of the Interior from 2015 to 2019.
-Dambazau is a renowned strategist, especially In National and regional security issues.
-He is a skillful writer with wide and deep research in various field of human behavior.
-He is a Criminologist well known for his contribution In the field, and he is also focused on the study and care victims of crime, disaster and conflicts.
-He is currently the Pro - chancellor Capital City University Kano.
+Abdulrahman Bello Dambazau GSS, psc, ndc, fwc(+) (born 14 March 1954) He is currently Nigerian Ambassador to China.
+He is a retired Nigerian army general and politician who served as Chief of Army Staff from 2008 to 2010 and in President Muhammadu Buhari's Cabinet as Minister of the Interior from 2015 to 2019.

+Dambazau is a strategist, especially in national and regional security issues.
+He is a writer with research in various areas of human behavior.
+He is a criminologist, with focus on the study and care of victims of crime, disasters and conflicts.
+He is currently the Pro-chancellor Capital City University Kano.

 Early life

 Family

 Dambazau was born into a traditional military family of the Fulani Dambazawa clan.
 His father served in the Colonial Army, and his brothers held senior posts in the army.
 He also holds the traditional title of Baraden Kano.

 Education

 Dambazau's secondary education took place at Barewa College, Zaria, where he graduated in 1974.
 Later in 1974, he proceeded to the Nigerian Defence Academy as a member of the 17 Regular Combatant Course.
 He was commissioned as a second lieutenant into the Infantry Corps of the Nigerian Army in June 1977.

 In 1979, Dambazau attended the US Army Military Police School at Fort McClellan.
 Dambazau later obtained a bachelor's degree in criminal justice from Kent State University in 1982 and a PhD in criminology from the University of Keele in 1989.